RahimLotfiGH/RahimLotfiGH/README.md

             About
         </strong>
         <p style="text-align: justify;text-justify: inter-word;">
             A computer science graduate and developer.
 With over seven years of experience as a developer, I have worked independently and with teams and gained a good knowledge of programming languages and the software development life cycle.
 I love writing well-organized and clean code.
 I enjoy refactoring code to make things more clear and easily maintainable.
 I am always open to feedback and never miss a chance to give ideas to improve the status quo.
-I love everything about learning new things and have no attachment to any framework, language, etc. To sum it up, an enthusiast learner, a neat coder, a helpful team-worker, and a stubborn problem solver with a great sense of humor & flexibility.
+I love everything about learning new things and have no attachment to any framework, language, etc. To sum it up, an enthusiast learner, a neat coder, a helpful team-worker, and a stubborn problem solver with a great sense and flexibility.
         </p>
     </div>